pascholynx/Java_Projects/README.md

-#Java Projects
+##Java Projects

-This repo contains the project I did during my 400L IT Period.
+-This repo contains the project I did during my 400L IT Period.